What are your candles & wax melts made of?

 We make every effort to ship your orders as quickly as possible.
 Typically, orders are shipped within 24-48 hours after we receive your order.

 All shipped orders are sent from Bloomington, Illinois, via USPS® Priority Mail or UPS®, depending on your shipping selection.
 You will receive a tracking number for your order once it is fulfilled.
+Please note, Cedar & Scotch accepts no responsibility for shipping delays which may be out of our control (ie. weather, carrier volume, etc.).

 Do you offer wholesale or bulk orders of your handmade goods?